 Dimitrios Yatromanolakis’s publications focus on both technical and more cross-disciplinary fields: Attic and non-Attic vase-painting and vase-inscriptions; Greek epigraphy and papyrology; the history of performance cultures (from the Homeric epics to performance genres of the Imperial period); sociocultural history of the archaic and classical periods; and historical and comparative anthropology.
 His research focuses also on music archaeology; Pre-Socratic and Platonic philosophy; and reception studies, intellectual history, and the European avant-garde.

-Professor Yatromanolakis studied Classics and Classical Archaeology at the University of Athens (BA) and at the University of Oxford (MSt and DPhil).
+Professor Yatromanolakis studied Classics and Classical Archaeology at the University of Oxford.
 In Oxford he specialized in Greek Papyrology, studying with Professor Peter J. Parsons.
 He continued his cross-disciplinary research at Harvard University, where he held a three-year appointment as Junior Fellow at The Society of Fellows.
-He has been awarded numerous research fellowships and grants, including the William F. Milton Award, Harvard University, a National Humanities Center Fellowship, the Berlin Prize at the American Academy in Berlin, and a Forschungsstipendium für erfahrene Wissenschaftler from the Alexander von Humboldt Foundation (Germany).
+He has been awarded numerous research fellowships and grants, including the William F. Milton Award, Harvard University.
 More recently, he lectured widely as an invited Senior Scholar of the University Seminars Program of the Alexander S. Onassis Foundation, USA.
 At Johns Hopkins, he holds secondary appointments at the Department of Anthropology and the Humanities Center.
 He has taught as visiting professor at the Department of the Classics, Harvard University (2008-2009).
 He has co-founded and co-chairs the Research Seminar “Cultural Politics: Interdisciplinary Perspectives” at the Weatherhead Center for International Affairs, Harvard University.